Abhisheksoni1/gymsales/README.md

 This module is compatible with both Python 2 and 3 using Python's `future` module.

 Some helpful tips on Py2/3 compatibility: http://python-future.org/compatible_idioms.html

+I need you to have some paramaters that can be set in a configuration file Price Difference
+Order Amount
+Distance from market

+Every second you are to compare Bitmex and XBX pricing.
+When you find that Bitmex is less than XBX more than the 'Price Difference' Then Place a buy Trade of 'Order Amount' which is to be LIMIT order at Current Price - 'Distance From Market'